GitTools/GitReleaseManager/docs/input/docs/configuration/create-configuration.md

 ---

-When creating a release, it is possible to control the look and feel of the release notes, using settings within the GitReleaseManager.yaml file.
+When creating a release, it is possible to control the look and feel of the release notes, using settings within the GitReleaseManager configuration file.

 Out of the box, GitReleaseManager creates a simple list of Issues included within a milestone, split into the labels that have been configured.
 However,